Struggling to shed those stubborn pounds? Consider jumpstarting your weight loss journey with a targeted liver detox plan.

 The liver’s ability to detox our body significantly impacts our ability to ward off chronic disease and lose weight.

-Antioxidant, fiber and lecithin-rich foods support liver detox.
+Antioxidant, fiber, and lecithin-rich foods support liver detox.
 These foods include cruciferous vegetables, fruit and berries, herbs and spices, dark leafy greens, nuts, whole grains, nori, and soy.

 Eating foods that support liver detox can help you feel better in as little as three days.
 You will need to regularly eat foods that enhance liver detox for long-term health benefits.